-Leakage Line PCC Line Description 2021/22 RAG Reasons for non-compliance [2021/22] Actions / comments 13.
-Unmeasured consumption 13a 4α Monitors follow principles set out in the UK Water Industry Research (UKWIR) Report 'Best Practice for unmeasured percapita consumption monitors 1999' and the more recent report 'Future Estimation of Unmeasured Household Consumption', UKWIR 2017.
-The guidance requires that water delivered unmeasured should be based on PCC monitors according to the UKWIR Report "Best Practice for Unmeasured Per Capita Consumption Monitors" [1999] and the more recent report "Future Estimation of Unmeasured Household Consumption" [2017].
+Leakage PCC Line Description 2021/22 Reasons for non- compliance (2021/22) Actions / comments Line Lille 13.
+Unmeasured consumption RAG Red compliance (2021/22) 13a 4a Monitors follow principles set out in the UK Water Industry Research ('UKWIR') Report 'Best Practice for unmeasured per-capita consumption monitors 1999' and the more recent report 'Future Estimation of Unmeasured Household Consumption', UKWIR 2017.
+Amber The guidance requires that water delivered unmeasured should be based on PCC monitors according to the UKWIR Report "Best Practice for Unmeasured Per Capita Consumption Monitors" (1999) and the more recent report "Future Estimation of Unmeasured Household Consumption" (2017).
 This stipulates that the monitor is representative of the unmeasured pool and is of a satisfactory sample size.
 WATCOM does not currently satisfy these requirements.
 In our Annual Performance Report 2019/20 we made a commitment to address the shortfall in representation for the demographics we had identified earlier in 2021/22.
 A business case was written to seek funding for the upgrade however due the Covid-19 restrictions enforced by the government the programme was placed on hold.
-The programme will be re-started and a decision made on whether an individual household monitor (IHM) is the most appropriate method for estimating per household consumption (uPHC) or whether we can use the WSP/DMA models in its place in year three.
+The programme will be re-started and a decision made on whether an individual household monitor ('IHM') is the most appropriate method for estimating per household consumption ('uPHC') or whether we can use the WSP/DMA models in its place in year three.
 13b 4b Consumption is derived from own individual household monitor or small area surveys.
+Red See 4a.
 See 4a.
+13c 4c Evidence that survey is representative (based on demography, property type or other factors) of the company as a whole; valid data available from at least 80.0% of monitors as an annual average measure.
+Red See 4a.
 See 4a.
-13c 4c Evidence that survey is representative (based on demography, property type or other factors) of the company as a whole; valid data available from at least 80.0% of monitors as an annual average measure. • See 4a.
-See 4a.
-13d 4d For companies using small area monitors (SAMs) - SAM comprises a representative sample of customer' characteristics.
+13d 4d For companies using small area monitors ('SAMs') - SAM comprises a representative sample of customer' characteristics.
 The sample size is sufficient to provide a statistically representative sample after allowing for outages.
 Where the proportion of metered properties in an area exceeds 50.0% of total properties then further data validity tests are applied.
 For companies using IHMs - IHM comprises representative sample of customer characteristics.
 The sample is at least 1,000 properties.
+Red See 4a.
 See 4a.
-See 4a.
 13f 4f There is continual monitoring and maintenance of IHMs and SAM monitors.
+Red See 4a.
 See 4a.
-See 4a.
+4.4 14.
+Company own water use Green 0 - 441 044b 14a All sewage treatment sites, and other sites and assets supplied downstream of the DI meters using greater than 10 m 3 /d (0.01 MI/d) are metered.
+15. Other water use Amber See 11b.
+See 11b.
+16. Water balance and Maximum Amber 16e Likelihood Estimation Water balance discrepancy: <2.0% = Green >2.0% and <3.0% = Amber >3.0% = Red Amber 2.5% Full review of each component to be carried out in 2022/23.